 KATY GENTRYASSISTANT STAGE MANAGER

-Regional: Denver Center for the Performing Arts, Asolo Rep, Signature Theatre, Olney Theatre Center, Orlando Shakes.
-Most recently: Theater of the Mind, created by David Byrne and Mala Gaonkar.
+KATY GENTRY (Assistant Stage Manager) Regional: Denver Center for the Performing Arts, Asolo Rep, Signature Theatre, Olney Theatre Center, Orlando Shakes.
+Most recently: Annie National Tour, 2022-23.
 Katy holds a BFA from the University of Central Florida.

 BOND THEATRICALTour Booking, Marketing & Publicity Direction